Common Questions About Colorado Drug Laws

 Possession of Schedule I and Schedule II drugs is charged at either a misdemeanor or felony level generally based on the quantity found.
 The severity can be affected by where the drugs were seized (within a certain proximity of a school).

-Other charges may be added if a weapon was also found or a stop was initially for impaired driving, and lead to finding controlled substances in a glove box or the trunk.
+Other charges may be added if a weapon was also found or a stop was initially for impaired driving and led to finding controlled substances in a glove box or the trunk.

 Even though the recreational use of marijuana is legal in Colorado, you can still face criminal charges for possessing marijuana.
 Generally, if you have one ounce or less, there is no penalty.
 Other circumstances, however, can lead to criminal penalties, including: